Call of Duty: Modern Warfare Remastered: Reception

 The multiplayer mode received similar praise.
 Push Square appreciated its faithfulness to the original.
 Destructoid complimented the map design and praised the gameplay for being welcoming to more casual players by requiring only moderate skill and agility.
 Critics considered the mode to be "refreshing" and just as enjoyable as faster-paced versions of more recent Call of Duty installments.
 Comparisons were made with Infinite Warfare; some thought that Modern Warfare Remastered's simpler design showed that "less can be more" and enjoyed that it allowed for different gameplay styles.

 Certain aspects that were thought to have aged poorly or needed improvement received scrutiny.
 Critics attributed this to a desire to preserve Modern Warfare's authenticity for fans.
 The multiplayer mode was described as "outdated" and criticized for balancing issues involving overpowered perks and weapons and for its collision detection.
 IGN felt many of the multiplayer maps and campaign levels were uninspired and primarily designed for players to use cover; VG247 criticized the level design for directing players through a linear path that did not always appear to be the correct route.
 Hardcore Gamer disapproved of the decision to retain infinitely spawning enemies in the campaign and felt weapons found in the levels were "barebones" compared to those the player starts out with.
 Some felt the narrative suffered from pacing issues.
 Several critics noted lingering problems with the artificial intelligence, describing enemy behavior as "relying on numbers, rather than cunning" and that allies often hampered the player.

+Windows version

 Players criticized the Windows version of Modern Warfare Remastered for several reasons.
 On Steam, it received mostly negative user reviews; complaints cited poor performance, numerous hackers, and a low player count.
 Players felt Activision had failed to provide adequate support for the PC in favor of the game's console versions, a trait which had been apparent with previous installments in the series.
 PC Gamer noted that the game required a capable PC to run well.
 They criticized the multiplayer mode for not including custom servers and the lack of active players.
 As part of his close involvement in the game's development, David Pellas playtested the PC version; he stated before its release that it "play[ed] amazingly" and had a "fantastic" frame rate, while acknowledging that it had been played on a high-end gaming PC.